nutsfinance/tapio-eth/docs/elin/contracts/governance/compatibility/GovernorCompatibilityBravo.md

-*Compatibility layer that implements GovernorBravo compatibility on to of {Governor}.
+*Compatibility layer that implements GovernorBravo compatibility on top of {Governor}.
 This compatibility layer includes a voting system and requires a {IGovernorTimelock} compatible module to be added through inheritance.
-It does not include token bindings, not does it include any variable upgrade patterns.
+It does not include token bindings, nor does it include any variable upgrade patterns.
 NOTE: When using this module, you may need to enable the Solidity optimizer to avoid hitting the contract size limit. _Available since v4.3._*

 ## Methods